ehalsmer/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+While both call a function for each element of an array, .map() returns a new array of the results, and .forEach() does not.

 2. What is the difference between a function and a method?

+A function may be defined independently of an object, and a method is a function defined for some object or class.

 3. What is closure?

+It is the combination of a function and its lexical environment in which it is declared.

 4. Describe the four rules of the 'this' keyword.